 Brooklyn native AnnMarie graduated from The City University of New York (CUNY) Medgar Evers College with a degree in English in June 2017.

-“I came through SEED because I had no coding experience so that was a big challenge.
-There’s a learning curve but I told myself I would overcome it.”
+“I had no coding experience, so that was a big challenge,” she says.
+“There’s a learning curve, but I told myself I would overcome it.”

-“What I think is amazing is that I haven’t just grown in terms of technical skills, but personally I’ve gained so much from this experience that I have no idea if I would have gotten the skills—or how long it would have taken me to get them—outside of this group.”
+“What I think is amazing is that I didn’t just grow in terms of technical skills,” she says.
+“Personally, I gained so much from the experience that I have no idea if I would have gotten the skills—or how long it would have taken me to get them—outside of this group.”

 “Revature has afforded me this extraordinary chance to do something I may otherwise have never gotten into.”